xaur/decred-news/guidelines.md

 For each past event, add some basic info following the standard format in the template.
 On top of that, try to add the most interesting highlights (1-3 sentence per event).
 Same for upcoming events.

-If the DJ release is close but some events still lack info, actively post a list of such events in #event\_planning and ask for comments.
+If the DJ release is close but some events still lack info, actively post a list of such events in #event and ask for comments.

 Look at events from Decred's perspective, look for experience to learn from.
 Some hints: how it went, how many visitors, what they know, what they don't know, what they ask, what they think about Decred, any interesting trends that could shape our events activity.